 The Next Step Social Justice Center

-Our first newsletter to be mailed out for general distribution was in March of 1990; the "Backsteps" section is a review of past events and accomplishments, the "Nextsteps" section is for upcoming plans and events. [archive]: Backsteps and Nextsteps (March, 1990): Volume 1, Issue 1
+The first newsletter to be mailed out for general distribution was in March of 1990; the "Backsteps" section was a review of past events, the "Nextsteps" section was for upcoming events.
+Backsteps and Nextsteps (March, 1990): Volume 1, Issue 1

 In December 2007, the option was added of receiving the newsletter by email in an electronic format; for current issues, please subscribe here: Backsteps and Nextsteps